Identifying bees, wasps & ants

-A little out of date with some species missing.
+Somewhat technical and a little out of date with some species missing.
 Out of print but a pdf version can be found here.

 Czechowski, W., Radchenko, A. & Czechowska, W. (2002), The Ants (Hymenoptera, Formicidae) of Poland.
 MIZ.

 A useful guide in English, with most British species covwered, but the keys to male Lasius are omitted!

 Collingwood, C. A. (1979).
 The Formicidae (Hymenoptera) of Fennoscandia and Denmark.
 Fauna Entomologica Scandinavica 8: 1-174.

 In English.
-East to use keys and drawings.
+Easy to use keys and drawings.
 A little out of date with some species not covered.
 Out of print but a pdf version can be found here.